pomponchik/metacode/README.md

 This is exactly the problem that this library solves.
 It describes a simple and intuitive standard for action comments, and also offers a ready-made parser that creators of other tools can use.
 The standard offered by this library is based entirely on a subset of the Python syntax and can be easily reimplemented even if you do not want to use this library directly.

 ## The language

+So, this library offers a language for action comments.
+Its syntax is a subset of Python syntax, but without Python semantics, as full-fledged execution does not occur.

+The purpose of the language is simply to provide the developer with the content of the comment in a convenient way, if it is written in a compatible format.
+If the comment format is not compatible with the parser, it is simply ignored.

 ## Installation